 import Testing

-// MARK: - Score dimensions shared with the production evaluation
+// MARK: - Score Dimensions

 struct TagScoreDimensions: ScoreDimensions {

-@ScoreDimension(range: 1...4, description: "How well tags represent plot, theme, and book info")
+@ScoreDimension(scale: 1...4, description: "How well tags represent plot, theme, and book info")

 var relevance: Score

-@ScoreDimension(range: 1...4, description: "How useful the tags are as search terms")
+@ScoreDimension(scale: 1...4, description: "How useful the tags are as search terms")

 var usefulness: Score